TanYa-Go/Babushka-Bakes/README.md

 * Website that is fully responsive on desktop, tablet and mobile
 * Navigation at the top to guide the cutomer troughout the site
+* Products page to showcase all the products
 * Search field so customers can search for products quicker
+* Shopping cart so customers can purchase the products
+* Safe checkout and payment option
 * Possibility for customers to create an account in order to shop for products
 * Blog page where site owner will post news and recipes
 * Contact form through which customers can contact the site owner directly